 Can an engagement ring be used as a wedding ring?

-Do you wear your engagement ring after you get married?
+Do you keep wearing your engagement ring after you get married?

 What is the correct stacking order?